 There are many different approaches to SRI

 1. You can choose to eliminate certain industries or companies completely.
-For example, some investors want to avoid any ownership at all in gun manufacturers (use this web site to check the funds in your account—all you need is the fund names or ticker symbols).
+For example, some investors want to avoid any ownership at all in gun manufacturers or fossil fuels.

 2. Perhaps you don’t want to avoid an industry altogether, but you want to invest in the companies within that industry with the most sustainable practices.
 For example, you want some exposure to the oil and gas sector for diversification’s sake, but you want to avoid companies that have had major oil spills or that have drilled in sensitive regions.

 3. Another way to have a meaningful impact is to actively participate in proxy voting as a shareholder.
 You can propose initiatives or vote on the ones that others propose.
 Real changes are made at the corporate level due to these initiatives.

 SRI is getting easier as the field grows